ZarnackGroup/racoon_clip/README.md

 racoon_clip processes your iCLIP and eCLIP data from raw files to single-nucleotide crosslinks in a single step.
 It is an automatition of the iCLIP pipeline pubished by Busch et al. 2020 ([iCLIP data analysis: A complete pipeline from sequencing reads to RBP binding sites](https://doi.org/10.1016/j.ymeth.2019.11.008)) making the same processing now availabe for both iCLIP and eCLIP data in a highly reproducible manner.

 The performed steps are an optional quality filter, optional demultiplaexing, adapter trimming, genome alignment, optional deduplication and selection of single nucleotide crosslinks.
-For details on the performed steps please have a look at the readthedocsxx.
+For details on the performed steps please have a look at the [documentation](racoon-clip.readthedocs.io).

 ![](Workflow.png)